LaunchCodeEducation/intro-to-web-dev-curriculum/content/react-part-2/reading/js-in-react/index.md

 {{% /notice %}}

 ### JavaScript Variables
 We can render variables inside our components and function by encasing them in curly braces `{ }`.
+The curly braces act as escape characters for JSX.

 {{% notice blue "Example: Variables" "rocket" %}}
    ```react{linenos=table,hl_lines=[],linenostart=1}